Depression in men – Adon Health Skip to content

 How is depression diagnosed?

-The diagnosis is made through a detailed consultation with a doctor or psychotherapist.
-Common tools used include:
+Diagnosis is made through a detailed discussion with a doctor or psychotherapist.
+Common tools:

-• Blood tests to investigate hormonal or physical causes
+• Blood tests to clarify hormonal or physical causes

-Especially with men, it is important to specifically ask about irritability, sleep problems, loss of libido or withdrawal - classic signs of depressive symptoms in men.
+Especially in men, it is important to specifically ask about irritability, sleep problems, loss of libido, or withdrawal - classic indicators of depressive symptoms in men.

-Treatment is always individualized and depends on the extent, causes, and accompanying illnesses.
-It can include psychotherapeutic, pharmacological, and hormonal measures.
+Treatment is always individual and depends on the extent, causes, and co-occurring conditions.
+It can include psychotherapeutic, medicinal, and hormonal measures.

 1. Psychotherapy